-About Sandy Ross
+About Sandra Ross

 Sandra was a former staff resource and cultural competency coordinator for Comprehensive Mental Health Services, Inc., Independence, Missouri.
-As CMHS's chief learning officer, Sandy coordinated training-resource development for 250+ staff, and was responsible for cultural competency, including the nonprofit agency's diversity training and workplan, with PR, marketing and event planning responsibilities.
+As CMHS's chief learning officer, Sandra coordinated training-resource development for 250+ staff, and was responsible for cultural competency, including the nonprofit agency's diversity training and workplan, with PR, marketing and event planning responsibilities.

 Sandra also served as a USAID consultant for its EngenderHealth 4-year project, Action for West Africa REgion-Reproductive Health (AWARE-RH).
 As AWARE-RH's dissemination specialist from 2004-2006, Sandy worked as part of its Monitoring and Evaluation unit to assist 15 ECOWAS countries along with border areas of Cameroon, Chad, Gabon, Mauritania, Príncipe and São Tomé to report best practices, institutional capacity building, public policy and health sector reform and regional advocacy activities.